The guy behind the keyboard. And what's up with the Lawrence-wannabe name?

 Do I travel full-time?

 The short answer is no. But travel is always on my mind!
 The next trip is constantly in the planning stages.
+I've spent years fitting in travel time between full-time overseas work as an expat and consulting.

 Am I an influencer?

 But I do work with brands on affiliate marketing campaigns.
 This means I help promote their trips, activities and products through links inside my articles.
 I only do so if those fit with my stories and personal standards, not the other way around.
-It doesn't cost my readers anything extra to book experiences through my site but I receive a commission from the brands.
+It doesn't cost my readers anything extra to book experiences through my site, but I receive a commission from the brands.

 I'm first and foremost a passionate storyteller and only share experiences and products I've tried myself or would spend my hard-earned money on.
 From visiting the ancient Roman colony of Tipaza in Algeria to sharing my amazement with the Great Mosque of Touba in Senegal, I love exploring the roads less travelled.